pensjonatus/flash-fiction/blog/all-the-parties.md

 ---
-title: 'All the Parties'
+title: All the Parties
 date: '2012-04-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Zack tossed a beer bottle in the air spilling the frothy goodness all around.